Updated: Nov 29, 2020

 The human hadn't proved herself a liar.
 At least, not yet.
-Fiah found her to be true to her word just a few hours later.
+Fiadh found her to be true to her word just a few hours later.
 The campsite was tucked into the rocky shore, sheltered within a discreet cove.
 She was wrapped in a old woolen cloak that smelled of wood smoke and salt, belly full of pan seared herring, her seal coat hung by the fire to dry.
 Delicate ribbons of steam rose from the wet fur, dancing with the sparks that floated up into the velvet dark sky.

 Hunger sated and feeling relatively at ease, the selkie woman took a moment to really study the woman who had cut her free.
 Her metal skin was discarded in a careful pile, and she was dressed only in an off-white tunic a size or two too large, trousers, and a pair of boots.
 Her damp hair was wavy from her braid and loose about her shoulders.
 The firelight painted her face in flickering shades of gold.
 She looked softer than she had a right to.
-At least going by all of the human tales Fiah had been told over her long years.
+At least going by all of the human tales Fiadh had been told over her long years.

 Soft and quiet, the human kept her distance.
 She moved with only slightly more grace on land than she had in the sea.
 It was amusing, almost endearing.
 On occasion, their eyes would meet across the fire and the woman's would crinkle at the corners in a kind smile.
-Fiah looked away every time.
+Fiadh looked away every time.

 The evening wore on like that.
 Each of them dancing around the other.
 Keeping and respecting space.
 Curious glances.